zsteinkamp/m4l-Crisco/README.md

 ## Usage

 1) Add this device to a MIDI track.
 2) Dial in a shortening amount.
 Choose a latency value as low as possible to facilitate the shortening amount.
-Shortening always hasto be equal to or less than the latency.
+Shortening must be equal to or less than the latency.
 3) ...
 4) Profit!